 - Rental properties in highly competitive markets including New York City and Boston tend to charge fees that tenants must pay.

-- Rental market areas incorporate landlord payment costs since many building owners use real estate agents to locate prospective renters.
+- Rental market areas incorporate landlord payment costs since many building owners use Las Vegas real estate agents to locate prospective renters.
 Landlord-paid fees dominate real estate transactions throughout less competitive regions as well as suburbs.

 - The payment for these costs usually gets divided between landlord and tenant responsibilities.